MicrosoftDocs/Edge-Enterprise/edgeenterprise/edge-ie-mode-faq.md

 # IE mode FAQ

-This article provides troubleshooting tips and an FAQ for Microsoft Edge (version 77 or later).
+This article provides troubleshooting tips and an FAQ for Microsoft Edge version 77 or later.

 > [!NOTE]
 > This article applies to Microsoft Edge **Stable**, **Beta** and **Dev** Channels, version 77 or later.